Estimated reading time: 8 minutes

 3. Not being flexible

 Not being flexible with your social media plan is pretty much impossible nowadays.
-However, there are still some places out there who do and refuse to stray away from an initial idea.
+However, some places still flat-out refuse to stray away from their initial ideas (despite a lack of research).

 Bad idea!
 Things change, need to be updated, and trends come and go.
 Especially when it comes to social media.

 In a nutshell, seeing the same old stuff day in and day out gets boring.
-Switch it up and don’t hesitate on trying new things.
-Start by changing around one or two weeks worth of content first and if those do well, revamp your plan, ma’am/man! (sorry, it rhymed!)
+Switch it up, and don’t hesitate to try new things.
+Start by changing around one or two weeks’ worth of content first and if those do well, revamp your plan, ma’am/man! (sorry, it rhymed!)

 4. Dismissing technology “to be more personable.”